LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/lambda-expressions.rst

 ``Where`` Example
 ------------------

 The array method ``Where`` can be used to *filter* elements of an array.
 In this case, ``Where`` takes a lambda expression that returns a boolean.
 If the boolean value is ``true`` then the value is included in the returned array.
-If the lambda expression returns ``false`` then the value is NOT included in the returned array.
+Otherwise, the value is NOT included in the returned array.

 .. admonition:: Example

-   Given an array of integers, we can use ``Where`` to filter out all of the odds, keeping only the events.
+   Given an array of integers, we can use ``Where`` to filter out all of the odds, keeping only evens.
 Recall that a number ``x`` is even if ``x % 2`` is zero, and is odd otherwise.

    .. sourcecode:: csharp
       :linenos: